YooYooY/FrontEnd-learning-journey/02_Null and Undefined/The difference between null and undefined.md

 ### The difference between null and undefined

 First of all, Undefined and Null are both basic data types.
-Each of these two basic data types has only one value, which is undefined and null.
+Each of these two basic data types has only one value, which is `undefined` and `null`.

 Undefined means undefined, while null means empty object.
 When a general variable is declared but not yet defined, it will return undefined. null is mainly used to assign values to variables that may return objects as initialization.